researchsoft/website/content/resa-resources/70-carole-goble-quote.md

 background = "secondary"

-title = "Software is the ubiquitous instrument of science." subtitle = "Carole Goble, Professor of Computer Science, University of Manchester"
+title = "Software is the ubiquitous instrument of science." subtitle = "Carole Goble, Professor of Computer Science, University of Manchester, UK"
 +++